Healthy life expectancy: key points

 - The gap between LE and HLE (the years expected to be spent in a 'not healthy' state during the average lifetime) has been fairly constant for females between 1980 and 2008, but tended to increase for males.

-- Time trends show that the gap between the sexes, in both LE and HLE at birth, has narrowed over time: for LE at birth the difference between males and females was 6.4 years in 1980, falling to 4.3 years in 2011; for HLE at birth the difference between males and females was 3.3 years in 1980, falling to 2.3 years in 2011.
+- Time trends show that the gap between the sexes, in both LE and HLE at birth, has narrowed over time.
+For LE at birth, the difference between males and females was 6.4 years in 1980, falling to 4.0 years in 2012.
+For HLE at birth, the difference between males and females was 3.3 years in 1980, falling to 2.6 years in 2012.

 - There are considerable variations in LE and HLE at birth in Scotland among different geographical and socio-economic groupings.
 For example, in 2009-10, male LE at birth ranged from 81.0 years in the least deprived quintile to 70.1 years in the most deprived quintile (a difference of 10.9 years).
 For male HLE at birth, the figures were 68.5 and 50.0 years respectively (a difference of 18.5 years).
 For females, LE at birth ranged from 84.2 years in the least deprived quintile to 76.8 years in the most deprived quintile (a difference of 7.4 years) while for HLE at birth, the figures were 70.5 and 52.5 years respectively (a difference of 18.0 years).